newslynx/newslynx-core/docs/api.rst

 **GET** ``/tags/levels``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get a list of Tag levels.
+Get a list of every :ref:`taxonomy-tag-level`.
 This endpoint exists to aid in creating dynamic UIs.

 Returns
 *******